-The Group may experience levels of high turnover in its workforce, including from cost reduction initiatives, and may experience difficulty attracting, recruiting and retaining appropriately qualified staff - including for key leadership and operational roles.
+its workforce, including from cost reduction initiatives, and may experience difficulty attracting, recruiting and retaining appropriately qualified staff including for key leadership and operational roles.

 Specific to the Queen's Wharf development, the opening of The Star Brisbane will require a substantial increase in headcount.
-The inability to attract the right talent ahead of opening may impact the Group's operations and financial performance.
+The inability to attract the right talent ahead of opening may impact the Group's operations and financial The Group holds a constructive relationship with unions through performance.